Writing A Short Sale Hardship Letter

 Nevada Short Sale Hardship Letter Tips

-The borrower should write the letter in their own words, but they need to make sure that there is a clear picture of their financial condition, and back up their claims to hardship with documentation, such as pay stubs, medical bills, job layoff letters and more.
-The numbers should clearly illustrate that the borrower is headed for foreclosure or bankruptcy.
+The borrower should write the letter in their own words.
+It's important to provide a clear picture of their financial situation and back up all claims with documentation, such as pay stubs, bank statements, medical bills and more.
+The numbers should clearly illustrate that the borrower is no longer able to make the mortgage payments.
 This will motivate the lender to cooperate.

-The short sale hardship letter can be typed or handwritten, but we have found that handwritten is most effective.
+The short sale hardship letter can be typed or handwritten.
 It should contain some standard elements at the top of the letter including the name of the borrower(s), the date, the lender and the loan number.
 The end of the document should have the borrower’s signature with the date, as well as the signature of any co-borrower.
 The length is not important so make it as long as needed to have the desired impact.

 Sample Short Sale Hardship Letters